RacoonMediaServer/rms-notifier/README.md

-# rms-template
+# rms-notifier

-Template repository for microservices
+Service for distributing notifications to users